Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 The Tiger Trail School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: EARLY NUMERACY: By June 2024, The Tiger Trail School will increase the percentage of students who meet benchmarks on the CIRCLE Math assessment by 2 percentage points or ≥ 90%.
+Performance Objective 2: EARLY NUMERACY: By June 2026, The Tiger Trail School will increase the percentage of students who meet benchmarks on the CIRCLE Math assessment by 2 percentage points or ≥ to 90%.

 2022-23: 92% Math